-Definition: What is a mason’s trowel
+Definition: What is a mason’s trowel?

 A mason’s trowel is a hand tool with a flat trowel blade and a handle used to pick up, place, distribute, and smooth mortar, plaster, and fine-grained mixes.
 Typical shapes are pointed, rectangular, or trapezoidal; the blade is usually made of steel (stainless or unalloyed), less often of composite materials.
 The tool is used in building construction and civil engineering, in concrete repair, for repointing masonry, for remedial works, and for preparatory tasks in deconstruction.
 The mason’s trowel supports precise steps, for example setting bed joints, reworking edges after demolition with concrete demolition shears, or forming fillets and repair areas in conjunction with stone and concrete splitters.
+In many regions it is also referred to as a brick trowel in structural masonry contexts, whereas smaller versions are preferred for confined repair zones and edge detailing.

 Design, shapes, and materials of the mason’s trowel